---

 * How much indexable content will your site be generating monthly?

-* If you are indexing files, what is your projected growth?
 Large attachments can [cause problems for your index](/acquia-cloud-platform/help/93071-issues-large-attachments-and-solr-search "Issues with large attachments and Solr search").

-* What are your traffic patterns like?
+* What are your expected traffic patterns?

 * Do you expect a growth in visits that trigger search queries?